dweekly/docs/pages/emails/salesforce-v2.md

 ## Setup

 !!! caution "Sender Authentication"
-    You must have the **Sender Authentication Package** activated and host your DNS Settings instead of delegating the domain to Salesforce.
+    You must have the <notranslate>**Sender Authentication Package**</notranslate> activated and host your DNS Settings instead of delegating the domain to Salesforce.
     If you've already delegated your domain to Salesforce, please ask your account manager to change domain settings and send your DNS settings.

 {! ingredients/email/prerequisites.md !}